 What do sheep eat?

-Clean, freshwater is a daily necessity for sheep and lambs.
-Sheep will consume anything from a half to 5 gallons of water per day depending on their size.
+Clean, freshwater is necessary for both.
+Sheep will consume anything from 0.5 to 5 gallons of water per day depending on their size.

 Breeds of Sheep